NomicFoundation/hardhat/docs/guides/truffle-testing.md

 Truffle runs its tests with Mocha, but a few tools that integrate Mocha don't expect `contract()` and don't always work well.
 We recommend using the `describe()` approach.

-You can run these tests by running `npx buidler test`:
+You can run these tests by running `npx hardhat test`:
 ```
-$ npx buidler test
+$ npx hardhat test
 All contracts have already been compiled, skipping compilation.